-COMPANY DETAILS OF TRANSACTION United Energy Takeover Ltd On 23 July 2003 Alinta Ltd and United Energy Ltd entered into a scheme of arrangement under which Alinta acquired all the United Energy shares it did not already own.
-Shareholders received \$3.15 for each United Energy share they held.
-The date the shares were disposed of under the takeover was 23 July 2003.
-If the capital proceeds of \$3.15 was more than the cost base of the share, the difference was a capital gain in 2003-04.
-If \$3.15 was less than the share's reduced cost base, the difference was a capital loss.
-Wesfarmers Return of capital Group Ltd On 18 December 2003, Wesfarmers Group Limited made a return of capital to shareholders of \$2.50 per share.
-Shareholders needed to reduce the cost base and reduced cost base of each share by \$2.50.
-For each share that had a cost base of less than \$2.50, the difference was a capital gain in 2003-04.
-See our fact sheet Wesfarmers Group Ltd (Wesfarmers) return of capital.
-Western Mining Demerger Corporation Limited - WMC Resources Limited In December 2002 WMC shareholders received one WMCR share for every WMC share held.
-Also WMC Limited changed its name to Alumina Ltd. Alumina has advised that WMCR represented 46.30% of the market value of the group as a whole just after the demerger.
+COMPANY DETAILS OF TRANSACTION Western Mining Corporation Limited - WMC Demerger In December 2002 WMC shareholders received one WMCR share for every WMC share held.
+Also WMC Limited changed its name to Alumina Ltd. Resources Limited Alumina has advised that WMCR represented 46.30% of the market value of the group as a whole just after the demerger.
 Shareholders who received WMCR shares should use this percentage to apportion the sum of the cost bases of their post-CGT Alumina shares between these shares and the WMCR shares they received in relation to those post-CGT Alumina shares.
 The demergers calculator on our website at www.ato.gov.au/demergers (follow the link under 'Shareholder information') will help you work out the cost bases of your Alumina and WMCR shares after the demerger.
 Takeover In March 2005 BHP Billiton Ltd made a takeover offer for WMC Resources Ltd. Shareholders received \$7.85 for each WMC share they held.
-The date the shares were disposed of under the takeover offer was: ■ 3 June 2005 - if the shareholder accepted the offer on or before that date, or ■ the date the offer was accepted - if the shareholder accepted the offer between 4 June 2005 and 17 June 2005 and the acceptance was received by BHP by 7.30pm on 17 June 2005, or for other WMC shareholders - in the 2005-06 income year, when BHP Billiton completed the compulsory acquisition.
-If the capital proceeds of \$7.85 per share was more than the cost base of the share, the difference was a capital gain.
-If \$7.85 was less than the share's reduced cost base, the difference was a capital loss.
-See our fact sheet WMC resources Ltd takeover by BHP Billiton Ltd. Westfield Capital restructure In July 2004, Westfield Group restructured by issuing holders of Westfield Ltd shares, Westfield Trust units, and Westfield America Trust units with stapled securities.
+The date the shares were disposed of under the takeover offer was: 3 June 2005 - if the shareholder accepted the offer on or before that date, or the date the offer was accepted - if the shareholder accepted the offer between 4 June 2005 and 17 June 2005 and the acceptance was received by BHP by 7.30pm on 17 June 2005, or for other WMC shareholders - in the 2005-06 income year, when BHP Billiton completed the compulsory acquisition.
+If the capital proceeds of \$7.85 per share was more than the cost base of the share, the difference is a capital gain in 2004-05.
+If \$7.85 was less than the share's reduced cost base, the difference is a capital loss in 2004-05.
+See our fact sheet WMC Resources Ltd takeover by BHP Billiton Ltd. Shareholders who did not accept the offer by 17 June 2005 should also see the fact sheet.
+Westfield Capital restructure In July 2004, Westfield Group restructured by issuing holders of Westfield Ltd shares, Westfield Trust units, and Westfield America Trust units with stapled securities.
 Participants received Westfield Group stapled securities through either a stapling arrangement or a sale facility.
 They also had the option of receiving cash under the sale facility.
-The tax consequences of these transactions vary depending on whether the shareholder or unitholder chose the 'cash alternative' or 'exchange by sale alternative' or did nothing.
-See our fact sheets Westfield Group restructure 2005: Tax consequences for Westfield Limited shareholders: Westfield Group restructure 2005: Tax consequences for Westfield Trust unitholders:
+The tax consequences of these transactions vary depending on whether the shareholder or unit holder chose the 'cash alternative' or 'exchange by sale alternative' or did nothing.
+See our fact sheets Westfield Group (Westfield): 2004 Restructure: Tax consequences for Westfield Limited shareholders; Westfield 2004 Restructure: Tax consequences for Westfield Trust unit holders; Westfield 2004 Restructure: Tax consequences for Westfield America Trust unit holders.